ungdev/yoctometeo-alerting/readme.txt

+# Yocto-meteo alerting

+This program has been designed to alert administrators if environmental variables cross certain thresholds, using a Yocto-Meteo station device.

+## Configuration tips

 Read me before changing conf file!!
 Here is how to to write a good conf file for yoctometeo-alerting python script created by bijou